MAInformatico/MAInformatico/README.md

 - 😄 Never Surrender!
 - 🌱 I’m currently learning Flask
-- ⚡ Fun fact: If I am not working or coding, probably I will working out, reading or playing chess :D
+- ⚡ Fun fact: If I am not working or coding, probably I will working out, reading or playing chess

 <!--
 **MAInformatico/MAInformatico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.